-- 79. Our preliminary view is that the Proposed Arrangements are unlikely to result in a loss of either productive efficiency or dynamic efficiency. - 80.
-Productive efficiency losses may be relevant if the Proposed Arrangements reduced each individual grower's incentive to minimise their growing costs.
-However, because growers would be able to opt out of the Proposed Arrangements, the more productive and efficient growers would be able to negotiate directly with Inghams (and vice versa).
-To this extent, the Proposed Arrangements are unlikely to remove the incentive of growers to minimise their growing costs. - 81.
+- (and vice versa).
+To this extent, the Proposed Arrangements are unlikely to remove the incentive of growers to minimise their growing costs. - 83.
 Dynamic efficiency losses may be relevant if the Proposed Arrangements reduced each individual grower's incentive to innovate and to develop more efficient farm management practices to grow broiler chickens.
 Again, because growers would be able to opt out of the Proposed Arrangements, individual growers would still have an incentive to innovate and improve their farm management practices; the more innovative growers would likely be able to negotiate directly with Inghams (and vice versa) and extract the direct benefits from this innovation.